 - ¼ tsp baking soda

 - 2 cups good quality semisweet chocolate chips or chunks (I usually use half semisweet and half milk chocolate AND, a little birdy told me they use Guittard)

-3. Transfer dough to clean work surface and gently mix dough by hand to ensure even distribution of ingredients.
-Divide into 12 equal portions, **about 4 oz each..
+- Transfer dough to clean work surface and gently mix dough by hand to ensure even distribution of ingredients.
+The dough should be moist, kind of like cold cookie dough in a tube.. but not super sticky, so you can portion the cookies with your hands.
+Divide into 12 equal portions, about 4 oz each*

-4. Place each on sheet pan lined with parchment paper and bake in the preheated oven 15-20 minutes depending on how gooey and raw you like the middles (I bake mine at 350 for 18-minutes, as I prefer a less raw interior), until very lightly browned, taking care not to over bake.
-Let cool on rack and store what you don't immediately eat, in an airtight container.
+- Bake in the preheated oven 15-20 minutes depending on how gooey and raw you like the middles (I bake mine at 350 for 18-minutes since I prefer a less raw interior), until very lightly browned, taking care not to over bake.
+Let cool on rack and store what you don't immediately eat in an airtight container.
 To freshen them after a few days (if they last that long), give them a quick nuke in the microwave for 5-10 seconds.

 - 2 sticks cold and cubed unsalted butter